Te4bag/PneumoNet/README.md

 - NumPy
 - Matplotlib
 ## 3. Data Preprocessing
-Images were resized to 256px x 256px and normalized between [0,1]
+Images were resized to 224px x 224px and normalized between [0,1] as they are the expected shapes in ResnNet50V2
 ## 4. Model Architecture
 A Convolutional Neural Network (ConvNet/CNN) is a Deep Learning algorithm which can take in an input image, assign importance (learnable weights and biases) to various aspects/objects in the image and be able to differentiate one from the other.
 The pre-processing required in a ConvNet is much lower as compared to other classification algorithms.
 While in primitive methods filters are hand-engineered, with enough training, ConvNets have the ability to learn these filters/characteristics.